-After a brief stint as an assistant-coach, Amiral was soon assigned as a head coach to a struggling Union.
+After a brief stint as an assistant-coach, Amiral was soon assigned as a head coach to a now struggling Union.
 In 2010, he coached a disastrous first season.
 He was convinced by this brief experience that he was unfit for such responsibility and begged his superiors not to trust him anymore.
-They nevertheless kept him in office and it proved to be the right decision.
-Under Amiral’s steel-fisted leadership, the Union was slowly transformed back into hard-nosed winners.
-In 2011, Amiral won his first Stars and Stripes Cup championship as a head coach.
+They nevertheless kept him in office and it proved the right decision.
+Under Amiral’s steel-fisted leadership, the Union slowly transformed back into hard-nosed winners.
+In 2011, Amiral won his first Stars and Stripes Cup as a head coach.

 “The Union’s violence constantly rises to new extremes.
-Every team’s bench is now so jam-packed with reserves that certainly, coaches must have become insane”, a Times journalist wrote.
+Every team bench is now so jam-packed with reserves that certainly, coaches must be insane”, a Times journalist wrote.

-Amiral gravitated another few months around the Union’s organization until he decided to return to Canada.
-Wild animal hallucinations confirmed him that it was time to leave his old life behind and teach the game.
+Amiral gravitated another few months around the Union’s organization until his return to Canada.
+Wild animal hallucinations confirmed to him that it was time to leave his old life behind and teach blood bowl.
 On his return, fans asked him: “Where are all your awards?”
 Amiral replied: “I came back empty-handed.
 Starting tomorrow, in the morning, I will throw a blood bowl ball from the East and, disturbed by no one, it will be caught in the West”.